Medication for PTSD

 - medication – the most common of which in the UK are antidepressants.

 This article will discuss medication as a treatment for PTSD (within the UK) – its benefits, the types used, and any potential side effects.

 The Types of Medication Offered In The UK

-According to mental health charity Mind, it is not routine practice for people experiencing PTSD to be prescribed medication, but you may be offered it if you are experiencing insomnia, have other mental health conditions like depression, or are either unable or unwilling to have the alternative therapies described above.
+It is not routine practice for people experiencing PTSD to be prescribed medication, but you may be offered it if you are experiencing insomnia, have other mental health conditions like depression, or are either unable or unwilling to have the alternative therapies described above.